-I am currently reading “The Book of Awakening” by Mark Nepo, and these were his words for me this morning (I like to think the author is talking to me):
+I’m reading Mark Nepo’s “The Book of Awakening” right now, and these were his words to me this morning (I like to think the author is speaking directly to me):

 From the agonies of kindergarten, when we first were teased or made fun of in the midst of all our innocence, we all have struggled in one way or another with hiding what is obvious about us.